Augmentations and link group representations: Introduction

 They are powerful invariants.
 In the case of knots, both invariants in their further enhanced forms become complete invariants \cite{W, ENS}, meaning that distinct isotopy classes result in non-isomorphic invariants.
 However, robust invariants can be impractical to distinguish knots or links, because sometimes it is difficult to show that two groups or two non-commutative algebras are not isomorphic.

-A possible trade-off is to study more computable invariants, such as representations of the group or the algebra.
+A possible trade-off is to study more computable invariants, such as representations of a group or an algebra.
 An augmentation is a rank one representation of the framed cord algebra.
 We want to understand augmentations in terms of representations of the link group, since a group appears simpler than a non-commutative algebra.
 We approach this goal by constructing the \textit{augmentation representation}.

-\begin{thm} Let $K$ be an oriented link with its Seifert framing.
-Let $\textrm{Cord}(K)$ be the framed cord algebra and $\pi_K$ be the link group.
+\begin{thm} Let $L$ be an oriented link with its Seifert framing.
+Let $\mathrm{Cord}(L)$ be the framed cord algebra and $\pi_L$ be the link group.

-(Theorem-Definition \ref{MainConstruction}) Let $\epsilon: \textrm{Cord}(K)\rightarrow k$ be an augmentation of the framed cord algebra.
-By writing $K$ as a braid closure, we construct a representation of the link group
+(Theorem-Definition \ref{MainConstruction}) Let $\epsilon: \mathrm{Cord}(L)\rightarrow k$ be an augmentation of the framed cord algebra.
+By writing $L$ as a braid closure, we construct a representation of the link group

 (Theorem \ref{MainThm}) Up to isomorphism, $(\rho_\epsilon,V_\epsilon)$ is well-defined for the augmentation $\epsilon$.
 In particular, it does not depend on the choice of the braid in the construction. \end{thm}